 Dart Charge Out of Time Witness Statement (TE7 and TE9)

-If you have received a letter, or a visit, from Marston Holdings, Equita Ltd or JBW Judicial Services in relation to a Dart Charge Penalty Charge Notice that you knew nothing about, (most commonly, because all notices had been sent to a previous address), then all bailiff enforcement can be halted by completing an Out of Time Witness Statement and submitting it by email to the Traffic Enforcement Centre at Northampton County Court.
+If you have received a letter or a visit, from Marston Holdings, Equita Ltd or JBW Judicial Services in relation to a Dart Charge Penalty Charge Notice that you knew nothing about, (most commonly, because all notices had been sent to a previous address), then all bailiff enforcement can be halted by submitting an Out of Time Witness Statement (or late appeal) to the Traffic Enforcement Centre at Northampton County Court.

 What are the grounds for filing a Dart Charge Out of Time Witness Statement?

-The regulations only allow for a Dart Charge Out of Time Witness Statement (TE7 and TE9) to be submitted on one of the following four specific grounds.
+The regulations only allow for a Dart Charge Out of Time Witness Statement (TE7 and TE9) or late appeal to be submitted on one of the following four specific grounds.

 - That you did not receive a Notice to Owner.

 - That you appealed the Dart Charge within 28 days of service of the Notice to Owner, but that you had not received a Notice of Rejection.

 - That within 28 days from service of the Notice of Rejection, you appealed the decision to the Parking Adjudicator but had not received a response.

 - That you had paid the Dart Charge in full (before a warrant had been issued).